Chimaeras: Strange Fish With a Cartilaginous Skeleton

-The IUCN classifies the rabbitfish in the "near threatened" category.
-Deep water fishing in the Atlantic Ocean is killing rabbitfish, which are caught accidentally by trawlers aiming to catch other fish.
-In addition, human demand for rabbitfish oil (or ratfish oil) is increasing.
-The oil is extracted from the livers of rabbitfish and used as a supplement.
+The IUCN classifies the rabbitfish in the "Near Threatened" category of its Red List.
+The list categorizes animals according to their nearness to extinction.
+Deep water fishing in the Atlantic Ocean is killing the animals, which are caught accidentally by trawlers aiming to catch other fish.
+In addition, human demand for rabbitfish oil (also known as ratfish oil) is increasing.
+The oil is extracted from the liver of the fish and used as a supplement.
 Buyers of the supplement believe that it has a number of health benefits.

 The Elephant Fish (Family Callorhinchidae)

 Elephant fish belong to the Callorhinchus genus.
-They have a flexible extension from their snouts that looks like an elephant's trunk.
+Three or four species of Callorhinchus exist, depending on the classification system that's used.
+The animals have a flexible extension from their snout that looks like an elephant's trunk.
 Their tail looks very different from the tail of the spotted ratfish or the rabbitfish and is more shark-like.
 Elephant fish are also known as plough-nose chimaeras.

-The elephant fish uses its snout extension to explore the ocean bottom as it hunts for small invertebrates and fish.
+The animals uses their snout extension to explore the ocean bottom as they hunt for small invertebrates and fish.
 The extension acts as a probe and is sensitive to movement and weak electrical currents.

-There are three or four species of Callorhinchus, depending on the classification system that is being used.
-In the waters around Australia and New Zealand, Callorhinchus milii is known as an elephant shark or a ghost shark, even though the fish is a chimaera and not a shark.
-It's a beautiful fish that has an iridescent, silvery grey skin with dark blotches.
-In the video below, the elephant fish is swimming with the typical flying motion of chimaeras, using its enlarged pectoral fins for propulsion.
+Callorhinchus milii lives in the water around Australia and New Zealand.
+It's known as an elephant fish, an elephant shark, or a ghost shark, even though the fish is a chimaera and not a shark.
+It's a beautiful animal that has an iridescent, silvery-grey skin with dark blotches.
+In the video above, the elephant fish is swimming with the typical flying motion of chimaeras, using its enlarged pectoral fins for propulsion.

 Rhinochimaeras have a łong extension on their snout that is somewhat reminiscent of a rhino's horn.
 The extension is either straight or hooked.
 The body surface has the typical seamed appearance of a chimaera.
 The eyes contain a tapetum lucidum that reflects light, like a cat's eye, giving the fish an eerie, ghost-like appearance.
 Other chimaeras share this feature, which is one reason why some species are known as ghost sharks.

-Despite the way in which the name of the fish is spelled in the video below, "rhinochimaera" is the accepted spelling.
+Despite the way in which the name of the fish is spelled in the video below, "rhinochimaera" is the more usual spelling.
 The different spelling does remind us of the Ancient Greek myth and the strangeness of this intriguing group of fish, however.

 Interesting and Unusual Fish

 Even though some chimaeras are common fish, many people are unfamiliar with these creatures.
-They are interesting animals which have some characteristics of sharks, some characteristics of bony fish and some characteristics that are uniquely their own.
+They are interesting and unusual animals that have some characteristics of sharks, some characteristics of bony fish, and some features that are uniquely their own.
 Chimaeras have existed on Earth for a long time and hopefully will continue to do so for many years to come.

 © 2012 Linda Crampton